ssabih/aad-vc/index.md

 <!-- /wp:heading -->

 <!-- wp:paragraph -->
 <p>DID document is a nice a way of storing the public key along with other information but public key is the most important information contained in the DID document.
-DID does not require PKI or any of its component. </p>
+DID does not require Certificate Authority (CA) or intermediate CAs, that terminology does not apply instead there is a concept of decentralized PKI. </p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->